Matthew S. Collier

-Matthew Samuel Collier is a veteran, business executive, entrepreneur, and speaker.
-At 29, he was elected as the youngest big-city "strong" mayor in the United States when he served as the chief executive of his hometown of Flint, Michigan, from 1987 to 1991.
-Following his four-year stint as mayor, he served in executive roles with several technology companies.
+Matthew Samuel Collier is an American entrepreneur, U.S. Army veteran, and politician who served as the mayor of Flint, Michigan from 1987 to 1991.
+Taking office at 29, he was among the youngest mayors elected in a major city in the United States.

+Following his stint as mayor, he served in executive roles with several technology companies.
 In January 2015, Collier was appointed as Senior Advisor to VA Secretary Bob McDonald at the U.S. Department of Veterans Affairs where he led public-private partnerships for the agency.

 Early life and education

 Matt Collier was born on November 15, 1957, in Flint, Michigan.
 Collier grew up on Flint's Northwest side.
 Collier attended the United States Military Academy at West Point, where he played hockey and earned a BS in general engineering in 1979.

 Following his graduation from West Point, Collier achieved airborne-ranger status, and served as an officer in the U.S. Army for six years.
 As a captain, in his final military assignment at the High Technology Test Bed in Fort Lewis, Washington, Collier became the youngest program manager in the Army.
 Shortly after his return to Flint, MI, Collier announced he would seek the office of Mayor of Flint.
 After a four-year term as Mayor, Collier earned his Master in Public Administration (MPA) from Harvard University in 1993.